Just Education Policy Institute 2026

 Eligibility

-Applications will be accepted from those who (a) will be active doctoral students as of October 2025 OR are recent graduates (who graduated in Spring 2025 or later), (b) have completed at least two years of coursework, and (c) are interested in pursuing work in racial equity and justice in education policy.
+Applications will be accepted from those who (A) will be active doctoral students as of September 2026 and have completed at least two years of coursework OR are recent graduates (who graduated in Spring 2026 or later) in postdoctoral positions, and (B) have demonstrated a commitment to conducting research in racial equity and justice in education policy.

 All eligible students and recent graduates are encouraged to apply, and we especially encourage applications from people who do not have access to this type of content in their home programs.
 This program is open for full participation by all individuals regardless of race, color, religion, sex, national origin, or any other protected category under applicable federal and state law.